janvmusic/Learning/js-grammar/chapter7.md

 - `var` is deprecated, uses _window_ & right now is used to support legacy

 #### Scope visibility
 - When a variable is declared in the _global scope_ there's no difference between declare a variable using `let`, `const` or `var` (Talking about scope).
-They all propagate to innser scopes
+They all propagate to inner scopes
 - `const` & `let` are not hoisted, `var` yes
 - All variables remain limited to their scope
 - A _function closure_ is a function trapped in another function